Lake Minnetonka: Early history

-The first people who inhabited the Lake Minnetonka area were indigenous natives who migrated to the region at the end of the last ice age circa 8000 BCE.
+The first people who inhabited the Lake Minnetonka area were Indigenous peoples who migrated to the region at the end of the last ice age circa 8000 BCE.
 Later peoples who inhabited the area between 3500 BCE and 1500 CE are commonly referred to collectively as the "Mound Builders" because they constructed large land features serving spiritual, ceremonial, burial, and elite residential functions.
 The Mound Builder culture reached its apex circa 1150 CE and ceased to exist circa 1500 CE.
+In the 1880s, 524 burial mounds were mapped around the lakeshore, estimated to have been made between 300 B.C. and 100 A.D.